 POINT OF SALE POSTER AND PRINT AD EXAMPLES

-Before the Un-Carrier campaign, I creative directed other sales-driving work.
-Here are a few examples.
+Before the Un-Carrier campaign, I was the CD on other sales-driving work.